bluehalo/node-fhir-server-core/README.md

 ```

-2. The server portion can be required as followed.
+2. The server portion can be required as followed:

 ```javascript
 const FHIRServer = require('@asymmetrik/node-fhir-server-core');